John Southworth (musician)

-John Southworth is a British-Canadian singer-songwriter, performer, author and videomaker.
-He performs a diverse range of popular and peculiar song genres, from AM oldies-radio to traditional folk balladry, 80s pop to art song and cabaret.
+John Southworth (born 22 April 1972) is a British-Canadian singer-songwriter, performer, author and videomaker.
+He performs a diverse range of popular and peculiar song genres, from AM oldies-radio to traditional folk balladry, 1980s pop to art song and cabaret.

 History

+He was born in Cuckfield, West Sussex, England.
+He emigrated to Vancouver, Canada with his family when he was eight.

 Southworth's orchestral debut record Mars Pennsylvania was released on Bar None Records in 1998.

 He has since released a number of cross-genre albums on small labels, each stylistically varied from the other, including Sedona Arizona (1999), Banff Springs Transylvania (2000 featuring Mary Margaret O'Hara), Yosemite (2005), The Pillowmaker (2007) (performed with his longtime band The South Seas, featuring members from Toronto's avant-jazz-improv community) and Mama Tevatron (2009).
-The South Seas also backed John on the elegiac Human Cry (2010) reissued on UK label Tin Angel Records in August 2018.
+The South Seas also backed Southworth on the elegiac Human Cry (2010) reissued on UK label Tin Angel Records in August 2018.

 In 2011 Southworth released Spiritual War Cassette Tape, recorded in part on a Sony Cassette Corder Model TCM-939.
 The following year he debuted the surreal cabaret song cycle Easterween featuring arrangements by Toronto arranger Andrew Downing at the Lower Ossington Theatre in Toronto.
 A collection of actual rejected jingles appeared later in the same year on Failed Jingles for Bank of America & other U.S. Corporations (2012).

 In July 2014 it was announced that Southworth would be releasing a double record on Tin Angel Records called Niagara, featuring nine songs on the Canadian side and eleven on the American side.
 Co-produced by Jean Martin (a drummer and percussionist known for his work with Tanya Tagaq) and again featuring The South Seas, Niagara was named Album of the Year 2014 by Rolling Stone Germany and Canada's National Post.
 On September 2, 2016, Small Town Water Tower LP was announced, set for an October release.
 The LP Miracle in the Night was released May 3, 2019.